Blackberry coalition: Background

 The term was first used in August 2024 by political scientist Karl-Rudolf Korte in a guest article in the newspaper Die Zeit.
 It was picked up by numerous media outlets.
 At the latest since the state elections in Saxony and Thuringia on 1 September 2024, it has been established as a term for a possible government coalition of the CDU, BSW and SPD.
-The colours of the parties (red, purple, black) refer to the blackberry in its different stages of ripeness.
+The political colours of the parties (SPD red, BSW purple, CDU black) refer to the blackberry in its different stages of ripeness.

 State level

 Discussions through the state election in Thuringia (2024)

 Already in the run-up to the state elections in Thuringia and Saxony in 2024, a possible alliance between the CDU, SPD and BSW was discussed on the basis of the surveys.
 CDU chairman Friedrich Merz initially rejected such an alliance, but only wanted to refer to the federal government.
 He wanted to give the CDU state leaders a free hand for possible cooperation.
 In the aftermath of the election, parts of the CDU called for an incompatibility resolution with the BSW, which would make such a coalition impossible.
 Another obstacle to black–purple–red cooperation is that the BSW wants to be involved in negotiations on arms deliveries to Ukraine and the stationing of American medium-range missiles in Germany in order to achieve a commitment against it from a CDU-BSW-SPD state government.